hfeiss/AWaccidents/README.md

 </center>

 # Numerical Feature Analysis
-Sklearn grid searching is used to find the best hyperparameters with k-folds cross validation and final performance is judged on a holdout data set.
-Models are tested on classification into three groups (Fatality, Injury, Medical) as well as Fatal or Near Miss.
-For simplicity and interpretability, only the binary classification results are shown.
+As with the text analysis, grid searching and k-folds cross validation is used to find the best hyperparameters.
+Final performance is judged on a holdout data set, and only binary classification results are shown.

 ## Boosting
 ![](/images/boosting_n_score.png)